 So, frankly you would have to be out of your tree (or maybe even an actual tree) to NOT see the benefits of Twitter as a writer.
 Remember, social media is not procrastination if you’re using it properly, FOR WORK.
 You don’t have to spend hundreds of hours on it and you don’t have to let it take over you life or away from your writing.

-BUT do know: you don’t actually even have to BE on Twitter, just as long as you’re ON IT … Connect other social media accounts to it (like Pinterest, as I outline above), or use auto-retweeters like Round Team and increase your visibility that way!
+BUT do know: you don’t actually even have to BE on Twitter, just as long as you’re ON IT … Connect other social media accounts to it (like Pinterest, as I outline above) and increase your visibility that way!
 HAVE FUN!